Echozqn/igniter/README.md

 #### Real Input Data

 You can provide data to be used with every inference request made by program in a JSON file.
 The program will use the provided data in a round-robin order when sending inference requests.
-Skip this section if you want to use random data for inference, otherwise run the following command to generate JSON files from a set of real pictures.
-You need to prepare your own real pictures.
-In the addition, the name of JSON files need to be the same as your model name.
+Skip this section if you want to use random data for inference (which will not affect the experimental results), otherwise run the following command to generate JSON files from a set of real pictures (from [ImageNet](https://image-net.org/download.php) and [VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/)).
+The name of JSON files need to be the same as your model name.

 ```
 cd i-Gniter/Launch